DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🔴**Star Model**:
     - Not an official model, but name refers to using asterisks (stars) to dictate whether a person at a specific level of confidentiality is allowed to write data to a lower level of confidentiality
     - Also determines whether a person can read or write to a higher or lower level of confidentiality
+    - 📝Strong star (*) property states that a subject may not read or write information that resides at any security level, except for the level the subject is a member of.
 - 🔴**Access Control Matrix**:
     - An access control matrix assembles ACLs from multiple objects into a single table.
          - Access control list is a list of individual users who may access the file.
 An ACL is a list of permissions attached to an object (such as a file, directory, or network resource) that specifies which users or systems are granted access and what kind of access they are permitted.
 Access Control List  consists of multiple access control entries.